drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-You need to create BAT files to launch the games.
+You need to create BAT files to launch the games.<br>
+You can download this emulator on the [Official Website](https://github.com/DirtBagXon/hypseus-singe).<br>

 ## Magnavox Odyssey 2